davecurryco/mystic-spheres/Tolengul.md

 _Map:_ [Tolengul Map](TolengulMap.pdf)

-Tolengul is the last refuge of the Xochuaco civilization.
+Tolengul is the former capital and last refuge of the Xochuaco civilization.
 It lies on Lake Tepeco at the confluence of the Huantalte and Tumba rivers.

+The walled city is occupied by Xochuaco elites and their Quetalpa slaves.
+Outside the wall, Quetalpa freeman merchants, tradesmen, and untouchables provide for the city's material needs.
+A Xochuaco military order based in the citadel that sits atop a bluff south of the lake defends the city.
+In its shadow lies a seedy warehouse district that was once the city's main financial center.

 **Settlement Name:** Tolengul
 **Population:** 10,173